locationtech/udig-platform/docs/user/en/Contents.rst

    * :doc:`Adding layers from WMS`

-   -  `Enabling a Tileset from a WMS
+   -  :doc:`Enabling a Tileset from a WMS Server`
-      Server <Enabling%20a%20Tileset%20from%20a%20WMS%20Server.html>`_
-   -  `Handling Shapefiles with different Character Sets <Handling%20Shapefiles%20with%20different%20Character%20Sets.html>`_
+   -  :doc:`Handling Shapefiles with different Character Sets`
    * :doc:`Importing data`